 People swarm to Port Lockroy to send a postcard home to their loved ones and explore the museum which used to be an old British Outpost.

 Known as the penguin post office, this post office became an historic monument in 1996.

 Expedition ships stop at Port Lockroy regularly allowing passengers to send a postcard and buy a few souvenirs from the continent.

-It is also a museum set up exactly as it was during the hey day of Port Lockroy.
+It is also a museum set up exactly as it was during early days of Antarctic researching at Port Lockroy.

 The researchers kept their favourite movie stars and bombshells close to their hearts and painted their images on the walls.